Fazorath/AbyssTracker/README.md

 Acknowledgements:
 This project was inspired by the need for an easy-to-use tool for tracking Abyssal run profits in EVE Online.
 Special thanks to the EVE Online community for their feedback and support.

+# 4/9/24 Updated some title printing and global variables